hoisie/mustache/Readme.md

 gostache is an implementation of the mustache template language

-for more information check out the [mustache] ( http://github.com/defunkt/mustache )
+for more information, take a look at the [mustache project page] ( http://github.com/defunkt/mustache )